kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_introduction.md

         node(variance, ["m", "m2"], "v", name="variance_node"),
-    ], # A list of nodes and pipelines combined into a new pipeline tags = "tag3", # Optional, each pipeline node will be tagged namespaces = "", # Optional
+    ], # A list of nodes and pipelines combined into a new pipeline tags = "tag3", # Optional, each pipeline node will be tagged namespace = "", # Optional
     inputs = {}, # Optional
     outputs = {}, # Optional
     parameters = {}, # Optional
 ```
 Here it was shown that pipeline creation function have few optional parameters, you can use:
 - tags on a pipeline level to apply them for all nodes inside of pipeline
-- namespaces, inputs, outputs and parameters to reuse pipelines.
-More about that you can find here
+- namespace, inputs, outputs and parameters to reuse pipelines.
+More about that you can find [here](namespaces_and_modularity.md)

 ## Key Pipeline methods and operations